Butlin's Memorabilia Website

 Woodside Bay

-In 1963, the Warner Sons would purchase Woodside house and the bay in the surrounding area.
-Planning permission was submitted for a new holiday camp at this very location that could take up to 650 campers.
-Woodside House, which has a history dating back to the 1850s, was demolished and replaced with a reception, bars, shop, swimming pool and ballroom.
+In 1963, Warner Sons acquired Woodside House along with the surrounding bay area.
+They submitted a planning application for a new holiday camp at this site, which could accommodate up to 650 campers.
+Woodside House, with a history that dates back to the 1850s, was demolished and replaced by a reception area, bars, a shop, a swimming pool, and a ballroom.

-In 1965m Warner's wanted to expand the camp and purchased the camp next to them named Underwood from Mrs Davies Evans.
-This camp had woodlands and would make a perfect extension to the Warner's camp.
-Permission was granted for a footbridge to be added over a public pathway to connect the two camps together.
-The camp would now increase the amount of campers to 950 with 250 staff.
+In 1965, Warner's sought to expand the camp by purchasing the adjacent Underwood camp from Mrs Davies Evans.
+This camp featured woodlands, making it an ideal extension for Warner's camp.
+Approval was granted for a footbridge to be constructed over a public pathway to link the two camps.
+Consequently, the camp's capacity increased to 950 campers, supported by 250 staff members.

-In 1981, the story of this location under the name of Warners had come to an as they sold this site to the Grand Metropolitan.
-The new owners had tried to get the camp back to its former glory however, after one year, it would close its gates.
-The camp closes and has a great deal of vandalism to it causing it to get into disrepair.
-19 years later and the site remains as it was with much of the former site looking nothing like it did in the years before.
+By 1981, the Warners' story at this location came to an end when they sold the site to Grand Metropolitan.
+The new owners attempted to restore the camp to its former glory, but after just one year, it closed its gates.
+The camp fell victim to vandalism, leading to its disrepair.
+Nineteen years later, the site remained largely unchanged, with much of the former camp unrecognisable compared to its earlier years.

-There were plans for the site, such as a hotel and much more however, they never happened.
-It was in 2010 that the site was sold with all former holiday camp buildings removed.
-Today, it has been given a new lease of life as its now called Woodside Coastal Retreat.
-There are two options available for you to review below, the one with "Not touched for 20 years" shows you photos of the former camp in disrepair.
-The second one will take you to the current owners of the site and what it offers.
+Plans for the site included a hotel and other developments, but these never materialised.
+In 2010, the site was sold, and all former holiday camp structures were removed.
+Today, it has been revitalised and is now known as Woodside Coastal Retreat.
+Below, you will find two options to review: one labelled "Not touched for 20 years" features photos of the former camp in disrepair, while the second option leads to the current owners of the site.

 Devon Country Club